Resilient St. Vrain

-- Creek work in Dickens Farm Nature Area (Main to Martin Streets) will be completed concurrently with other work in this area.
+- Creek work in Dickens Farm Nature Area (Main to Martin Streets) has been completed concurrently with other work in this area.
 Remaining construction on Dickens Farm will begin in 2018.

 City Reach 2: Main Street to BNSF Railroad Bridge area

 - South Pratt Parkway Bridge replacement began in early 2018 and is anticipated for completion in late 2018

-- Because of favorable construction costs in earlier areas, federal funding will be available for Longmont to use in the area along Izaak Walton Pond reach (from BNSF Railroad Bridge upstream to Sunset Street)
+- Because of favorable construction costs in earlier reaches, some federal funding will be available for Longmont to use in the Izaak Walton Pond reach (from BNSF Railroad Bridge upstream to Sunset Street)

 - Boston Avenue Bridge will be replaced